Deric-W/study_utils/Programming/README.md

 The AMN package implements a simple virtual machine for the AM0 and AM1 instructions sets.

-To use it, simply execute it with `python3 -m AMN -i <instruction set> path/to/file.txt` to execute the instructions written in a file.
+To use it, simply execute it with `python3 -m AMN -i <instruction set> exec path/to/file.txt` to execute the instructions written in a file.

-If you want an interactive console just omit the file path.
+If you want an interactive console just use `python3 -m AMN -i <instruction set> repl`.

 ### Requirements